Xbox One Exclusive Games Available Offline, Xbox One to Follow Soon

 “As of today, Xbox One, Xbox One accessory and games are available on Amazon, Flipkart, Snapdeal, and select Microsoft Priority Stores across India.
 We have nothing else to announce at the moment,” said Microsoft spokesperson to Gadgets 360 in an emailed statement.

-For Sunder Electronics part, a representative of the company replied to our query of wider availability of the Xbox One and its games with a curt “not yet” via email.
+For Sunder Electronics’ part, a company representative replied to our query of the broader availability of the Xbox One and its games with a curt “not yet” via email.
 It may imply such an expansion is in the works, though there’s ample proof of games already in stores.